CopernicaMarketingSoftware/Documentation/Publisher/en/statistics-webpage.md

 If you have an active website in the Copernica environment the behaviour of your users is automatically logged and contains things like (unique) pageviews, clicks and how users got to your page.
+Websites are currently only available in Publisher.

 You can find the results by going to the **Websites** section.
 Here you select the page you want to view statistics of and click the **Page statistics**